madetech/blog/books/building_better_software_teams/empowerment/giving-teams-freedom.md

 ## Remote work

-Lots of business are against remote work, as they're worried they can't 'see' people working but it's important when switching to self-organising teams to trust your workers to do their jobs without being watched.
+Lots of business are against remote work, as they're worried they can't see people working but it's important when switching to self-organising teams to trust your workers to do their jobs without being watched.

 When working remotely it's key that team mates and the clients are unaffected, the individual assumes the responsibility or maintaining the everyday standard these people are accustomed to.
 This means both the quality of work and the actual process, you don't want to be calling your client from a noisy place where the communication will suffer.